Over 7 million people have now fled to neighbouring countries.

 UNHCR is on the ground delivering aid to families who have been forced to flee their homes because of the conflict in Ukraine.
-Over 5 million refugees have fled Ukraine as of as of April 21st to neighbouring countries and that number is continuing to grow exponentially.
+Over 7 million refugees have fled Ukraine as of as of September 2nd to neighbouring countries.

 Photo: ©UNHCR/Chris Melzer

 The situation in Ukraine is evolving and volatile.
 UNHCR is on the ground providing assistance for refugees and internally displaced people including:

 blankets, sleeping mats, kitchen sets, buckets, and soap

 help displaced people meet a variety of needs, including access to food, water, healthcare and shelter.

 What is happening in Ukraine?

 Renewed tensions escalated on 24 February 2022, forcing hundreds of thousands of people in Ukraine to flee their homes.